jablauvelt/DocumentOverload_205_Project/scripts/2_networks/1_setup_mongodb.md

 - `cat /var/log/mongodb/mongod.log` (This checks that the service is running correctly)

 ## 2. Install pymongo
-- Make sure you are in the 2.7 virtualenv
 - `python -m pip install pymongo`